ARMmbed/mbed-os/connectivity/docs/Multihoming - Design document.md

 ##  DNS changes

-Currently in Nsapi_dns module there is only one array for 5 DNS server adresses.
+Currently in Nsapi_dns module there is only one array for 5 DNS server addresses.

 	 static nsapi_addr_t dns_servers[DNS_SERVERS_SIZE] = {
 	    {NSAPI_IPv4, {8, 8, 8, 8}},                             // Google